Linaro/website/_posts/previous/2011-12-01-improving-performance-of-linaro-android-build-service.md

 title: Improving Performance of Linaro Android Build Service
 wordpress_id: 979
 categories:
-- Blog
+  - blog
 tags:
   - Android
   - android
   - infrastructure
   - tools
 ---

 [Linaro Android Build Service]()https://android-build.linaro.org/ (please bear with SSL issues - it is still officially in beta) is a place where you can get any downloads related to Linaro Android - monthly releases, daily builds for specific boards, and engineers' personal builds while they work on specific features.